SumoLogic/sumologic-content/Amazon_Web_Services/Threat-Intel-for-AWS-Optimized/README.md

 Scheduled Views are key to making the Threat Intelligence optimized to rapidly query.
 These scheduled views are created to search across *all* data ingested into Sumo Logic.
 They can be grouped in different ways including Source Category and Source.
 Add additional metadata as needed.

 Using the *scheduled-views-threat-intel-aws-optimized.txt* file, create a new scheduled view for each in the list.
-Change your scope as necessary (e.g., replace \_sourceCategory=*vpc* with your appropriate metadata tags and scope).
+Change your scope as necessary (e.g., replace $$vpc with your appropriate metadata tags and scope, ex. "_sourceCategory=yourSourceCategory").

 Once created, it will take time to initially run the scheduled views and queue them up.
 Once setup, querying for threats will be done off of these indexes.